WPChill/rsvp/readme.txt

 We also recognize that no two events are alike so we have tried to make it as easy as possible to customize the plugin through custom questions and a slew of options.
 This will help with your event and/or wedding planning that you are undertaking.

-> <strong>Premium Support</strong><br />
+> <strong>Support</strong><br />
-> I do not provide support for the RSVP plugin on the WordPress.org forums.
-If you found an issue with the plugin feel free to email me at mikede AT mde DASH dev.com.
-If you need support or feature that is available through the [Premium RSVP plugin](https://www.rsvpproplugin.com) only.
-> The premium version of the plugin has many additional features and customizationts so it might be worth the investment!
+> Currently I do not monitor the forums for issues.
+However, if you need help or have found a bug feel free to get in touch with me via email  at mikede@mde-dev.com and I will be happy to help out where I can.

 The main development repository for this plugin is now on GitHub at https://github.com/medelibero/Wordpress-RSVP-Plugin/